How far does a $10,000 relief grant go toward helping a Seattle restaurant stay afloat amid the coronavirus?

 This artsy coffeehouse/bar in the University District area has suffered through so much adversity, it’s hard to recall when it has gone through a year without turmoil.

-Café Racer was the scene of a mass shooting eight years ago when a mentally-ill man opened fire and killed four customers.
-It also closed in 2017 due to the financial difficulty of trying to make an art-gallery-and-bar self-sustaining.
+Café Racer was the scene of a shooting eight years ago when a mentally ill man opened fire and killed four customers.
+It closed in 2017, a casualty of the financial difficulty of trying to make an art gallery and bar self-sustaining.

-But Jeff Ramsey and his wife Cindy Anne brought it back to life when they purchased the 1,800-square-foot space two years ago and hosted poetry readings and jazz nights and continued to showcase local artists on its walls.
+But Jeff Ramsey and his wife, Cindy Anne, brought it back to life.
+They purchased the 1,800-square-foot space two years ago and hosted poetry readings and jazz nights and continued to showcase local artists on its walls.

-The couple could make the business numbers work because Ramsey is the “free labor” as cook, bartender, server, bookkeeper, janitor and private events planner — that was, until last fall, when he fell and broke his neck on Vashon Island and was out of commission.
-Ramsey had to hire an employee ($22.50 an hour after overtime) to help run the daily operations while he recovered, and Café Racer ran into debt again with the high labor cost.
+The couple could make the business numbers work because Ramsey is the “free labor” as cook, bartender, server, bookkeeper, janitor and private events planner — that was, until last fall, when he fell and broke his neck and was out of commission.
+Ramsey had to hire an employee ($22.50 an hour after overtime) to help run the daily operations while he recovered, and Café Racer went into debt again.

-On March 5, the couple celebrated that they had cleared Cafe Racer’s debt thanks to $40,000 in donations from the community.
-Ten days later, Inslee shut down bars and restaurants due to the pandemic, and without any revenue coming in, Café Racer will be in a hole again.
+On March 5, the couple celebrated clearing Cafe Racer’s debt thanks to $40,000 in donations from the community.
+Ten days later, Inslee shut down bars and restaurants due to the pandemic, and without revenue coming in, Café Racer will again be in the hole.

-“‘Ok universe, what is the lesson here? ‘ “quipped Ramsey, adding that he has to laugh to keep from crying.
+“OK universe, what is the lesson here?” quipped Ramsey, adding that he has to laugh to keep from crying.
 “It’s been surreal.”

-The $10,000 grant has helped them catch up on their bills — rent, liability insurance, utilities and other expenses — during this closure.
+The $10,000 grant from the city of Seattle has helped them catch up on their bills — rent, liability insurance, utilities and other expenses — during the closure.

-Ramsey vows Cafe Racer will reopen, saying it’s too important of a community service and an incubator for the music-and-art scene to shut down.
+Ramsey vows Cafe Racer will reopen, saying it’s too important of a community service and an incubator for the music and art scene to shut down.

 Zheng Café

-Co owner Greg Wetzel has already burned through most of the $10,000 to catch up on late bills dating back to three months ago.
+Greg Wetzel, who owns the cafe with his wife, Jing, has already burned through most of the $10,000 grant to catch up three months’ worth of bills.

 Long before the first death was attributed to the coronavirus in King County, their business had already plummeted due to xenophobia, he said.

 In late January, two customers walked in and noticed that Zheng Café featured the signature sesame paste noodle from Wuhan, the Chinese city that was at the center of the novel coronavirus outbreak.
-The customers asked Wetzel’s wife Jing, if she came from that region.
+The customers asked Wetzel’s wife, Jing, if she came from that region.
 When she answered yes, they turned around and left.

 In a separate incident, someone threw a rock and shattered their front window.
 “That’s another $1,500 to fix,” Wetzel said.